Homological Mirror Symmetry for Hypertoric Varieties I: Introduction

+The simples of $\dq$ may be thought of as certain distinguished objects in the Fukaya category of $\Dol$.
+We do not attempt to make this precise here; the exact relation of $\DQ$ to $Fuk(\Dol)$ is described in \cite{GMW}.

+The left-hand category has an important extra structure : the conical $\mathbb{G}_m$ action.
+To understand its mirror, we consider an abelian category $\mhm$ consisting of DQ-modules endowed with a `microlocal mixed Hodge structure', along with its derived category $\MHM$.
+We have the following graded version of Theorem \ref{centralcorollary_intro} :

-This equivalence, the central result of our paper, follows from Theorem \ref{mainthm-Hodge} and Corollary \ref{centralcorollary}.
-It may be thought of as homological mirror symmetry for two subcategories of the $A$ and $B$ branes, both of which are enriched with suitable notions of $\mathbb{G}_m$-equivariance.
+\begin{theoremalphabetical} \ref{cor:maincorollary} There is an equivalence of dg categories $D^b(\Coh_{\mathbb{G}_m}(\fM_\Q)_o)\to \MHM,$ such that tensoring with the weight 1 representation of $\mathbb{G}_m$ corresponds to a $1/2$ Tate twist. \end{theoremalphabetical} This equivalence may be thought of as homological mirror symmetry for two subcategories of the $A$ and $B$ branes, both of which are enriched with suitable notions of $\mathbb{G}_m$-equivariance.
 The reader may compare with \cite{BMO, MaOk} and their sequels, where the same $\mathbb{G}_m$-action plays a key role.

-Moreover, our equivalence identifies interesting t-structures on either side: the `exotic t-structure' on the derived category of coherent sheaves arising from a quantization in characteristic p, and the natural t-structure on DQ-modules.
+In fact, we construct a family of equivalences, which are best understood in terms of special t-structures on both sides.
+On the one hand, the Dolbeault space $\Dol$ depends on a choice of parameter $\zeta \in \mathfrak{t}^{\vee}_\R \cong H^2(\fM, \R)$, in the complement of a periodic hyperplane arrangement.
+As $\zeta$ crosses these hyperplanes, components of the central fiber $q^{-1}(0)$ may appear or disappear.
+Thus different chambers yield different abelian categories $\mhm$, which are nevertheless derived equivalent.